karimelhou/MyPomoApp/README.md

 ## Results

-These are some example screenshots of the application's graphs:
+These are some example screenshots of the application:

 ![image](https://user-images.githubusercontent.com/47016104/230431353-237e9f6e-9818-4caf-992b-18d0a0232ce4.png)